-Famed Ringling Brothers Circus closing
+Famed Ringling Bros. circus closing

 The company did not admit wrongdoing but promised to implement new training for all personnel who handle animals.

-Ringling Brothers was founded in Baraboo, Wisconsin in 1884 by five of the seven Ringling brothers.
+Ringling Bros. was founded in Baraboo, Wisconsin in 1884 by five of the seven Ringling brothers.

 The family ran the circus until 1967 when it was sold to Feld Entertainment, according to the the Wisconsin Historical Society.